"Look Down, You'll See Our Tracks":

 Listen to Raquette River Dams audio files here.

-The exhibit will be on display through October 2017.
+The exhibit was on display through October 2017.

 Photos: (Top) Edson Martin navigates a D-7 tractor across the Raquette at Parameter Ford, 1952.
 Courtesy of Arnold Wright.